Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 A-Frame Surf Shop

 I also found the first ever piece of art I purchased (a print) there some years ago.
-It’s a mermaid holding a surfboarding going under the waves.
+It’s a mermaid holding a surfboard going under the waves.
 She’s still framed in our half bath on the main floor of our home and I not only love this piece but the reminder to the surf shop, my favorite childhood shop.
+This early art purchase sparked my love for coastal art—a passion that now flows through my own Santa Barbara beach paintings and surf-inspired designs.

 Coast Supply Co Home

 In the old candy + toy shop on Santa Claus Lane now stands an Interior Design firm, Coast Supply Co.
-Their small boutique home decor shop has so many fun things to discover including the greatest set of dishes I’ve ever seen with different faces, coconut husk candles that we definitely bought, and pillows and rugs that I wish could have fit into my suitcase but alas, the candle barely fit!
-If you’re looking for some inspiration or an interior design firm for your next S.B. project, this is a great place to check out!
+Their small boutique home decor shop has so many fun things to discover including the greatest set of dishes I’ve ever seen with different faces, coconut husk candles that we bought, and pillows and rugs that I wish could have fit into my suitcase but alas, the candle barely fit!
+If you’re looking for some Santa Barbara interior design inspiration or an interior design firm for your next S.B. project, this is a great place to check out!
+Their curated aesthetic pairs beautifully with my Santa Barbara wallpaper collection—coastal, elegant, and effortlessly California.

 Down Home Furnishings in Ojay

-During our day trip to Ojay we stumbled upon this sweet home decor shop on the main road.
+During our day trip to Ojai we stumbled upon this sweet home decor shop on the main road.
 As a wallpaper designer and lover of all things home, you know I couldn’t help myself and needed to see what they had inside.
 A mix of textures, colors, and styles surrounded me.
 This place was pure magic.
 While nothing was going to fit in my suitcase I loved getting inspired by all the different patterns I saw, way of mixing furniture, and pieces I dreamed of having in my own Spanish Bungalow someday.
-If you’re in the Ojay area, I highly recommend stopping in this shop for a dose of inspiration.
+The layered patterns and rich textures here influenced my approach to creating wallpaper designs that work beautifully with Spanish Revival interiors.
+If you’re in the Ojai area, I highly recommend stopping in this shop for a dose of inspiration.

 Santa Barbara Restaurants – My Favorite Places to Eat

-While you’re looking for home decor or inspiration for your next space, you’re going to get hungry so I though I’d add a few of my favorite places for a bite to eat!
+While you’re looking for home decor or inspiration for your next space, you’re going to get hungry so I thought I’d add a few of my favorite places for a bite to eat!

-Santa Barabara is a Mediterranean climate which means more farms and a ton of fresh foods.
+Santa Barabara is a Mediterranean climate which means more farms and many fresh foods.
 If you don’t believe me, just watch Ranch to Table.
-Their ranch is in Santa Barbara county and just goes to show what kind of fresh foods are available in this town.
+Their ranch is in Santa Barbara County which just shows what kind of fresh foods are available in this town.

 But if you aren’t sure where to start, these are a few of my favorite spots.